MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 ## Remote Desktop

-In TP4, Windows Containers cannot be managed/interacted with through a RDP session.
+Windows Containers cannot be managed/interacted with through a RDP session in TP4.

 --------------------------